-SO NICE to see a good turnout and a highly appreciative audience at Sunday’s matinee of this fresh presentation of a tribute show that has been staged a few times over the years by The Barnyard franchise, including at the old Durban Barnyard Theatre that used to be at Umhlanga’s Gateway.
+SO NICE to see a good turnout and a highly appreciative audience at a recent Sunday matinee performance of this fresh presentation of a tribute show staged a few times over the years by The Barnyard franchise, including at the old Durban Barnyard Theatre that used to be at Umhlanga’s Gateway.

 A tribute to the hits of Abba, Bee Gees and Queen, Thank You For the Music is not only a joyous, powerful cure for the Covid blues but also showcases some welcome new faces and some exciting talent.
 At a sad time when venues seem to be closing left, right and centre, it all bodes well for the future success of this fun casino theatre.
 Yay, for that!